 - 1. Perform steps 1-5 in Starter Disassembly. - Remove screws securing brush holder assembly to end cap (plate).
 Note orientation for reassembly later.
 Discard old brush holder assembly. - Clean component parts as required.
-New brushes and springs come preassembled in a brush holder with a protective sleeve that will also serve as an installation tool. - 4.
-Perform steps 10-13 in Starter Reassembly sequence.
+New brushes and springs come preassembled in a - New brushes and springs come preassembled in a brush holder with a protective sleeve that will also serve as an installation tool. - Perform steps 10-13 in Starter Reassembly sequence.
 If starter has been disassembled, installation must be done after armature, drive lever, and frame are installed.